 In the autumn of 2000 the band approached drummer Adam Veselisin, who was attending a public high school but was playing in another Cardinal Newman band, Adelaide, to replace Wolfman.
 The band felt that they needed a better drummer to progress where they wanted to be.
 Matt, Jeff and Dan met up at Adam’s house one day after school to discuss the new joining before calling Anthony to let him know that he was being replaced.
 That night, Adam was surprised when Wolfman called him and asked him if he was the new drummer in Ellington.
-Although caught off guard, Adam simply admitted that he was, which resulted in an amicable relationship with the ex-drummer who would support the band at all their future shows.
+Although caught off guard, Adam simply admitted that he was, which resulted in an amicable relationship between the band’s ex-drummer and new drummer.
+Wolfman wound up supporting the band at all their future shows and remained a fan.
 Simultaneously, Adam quit his position in Adelaide and brought his Hot Water Music and Misfits obsession to Ellington.
-At this point, the band had two songs fully written, “It’s Easy Being Nothing/…And Then Nothing” and “Sound of Victory”, plus “Broken Bottle/Broken Green Bottles” being half finished.
-With Adam on drums, they would write two new ones, “The Killers” and “Vixen”.
+At this point, Ellington had two songs fully written: “It’s Easy Being Nothing” (also known as “…And Then Nothing”) and “Sound of Victory”; with a new song “Broken Bottle” (also known as “Broken Green Bottles”) half-way finished.
+With Adam in the band, two new ones were quickly written: “The Killers” and “Vixen”.

 The band then moved their rehearsal space to Adam’s father’s pest control company building where they were given an office space.
 They quickly decorated it with glow in the dark stickers and posters of naked women.
 This was hardly the themes of a business location, and the personnel made it clear to them, but they were only teenagers trying to have fun.
 The first two believed shows with Adam on drums were at the Corktown in Hamilton on February 17th 2001, and later that evening at a shady wrestling ring in the industrial mountain section of Hamilton.
 This show in particular was an odd pairing, where they played with nu-metal acts and were made very aware that their style of music wasn’t welcomed there, with lights constantly getting turned off during their set.
 A third show would be played shortly after at the Stoney Creek Lions Club Hall, where Ellington would become a frequent attraction.
 During this time, Ellington also developed a close working relationship with fellow Stoney Creek band Zyon, as four of the members had attended Cardinal Newman.